myalt2335/dns-/README.md

 Good for all your DNS management needs probably.
 If you're on windows, at least.

 One time use kind of tool.

+That's all.
+I am going back to hibernation now.